Edited by Javad Hashemi and Jeff Sammons

 In military applications, he has incorporated ballistic helmets with his models.
 For soldiers, ballistic impact is one of the major causes for traumatic brain injury (TBI) and ballistic helmets are designed to provide protection from TBI.
 In real life, it is impossible to use real human subjects for experiments.
 Therefore, simulation based-methods are convenient to assess the rear effect to ballistic helmet impact and can provide crucial insights to injury.
 Rear effect happens when the interior of helmet is deformed and contacts with the human head.
 Yang tested the ballistic helmeted headform under impact from a bullet with different impact angles and at various impact positions.
 He used a high fidelity headform model including detailed skull and brain to determine that the bullet from behind a soldier poses the most danger.

-In the future, he hopes to expand his models to include other body elements including tendons, organs, glands, and more finite elements like vessels and nerves.
+In the future, he hopes to expand his models to include other body elements, including tendons, organs, glands, and more finite elements, like vessels and nerves.
 He also plans to develop predictive ride models that analyze the comfort of riding in an automobile, even at the prototype phase.
-His hope is to be able to continue to adjust and improve products and devices to increase safety and save time and money for consumers and manufacturers.
+His hope is to be able to continue to adjust and improve products and devices, in order to increase safety, and save time and money for consumers and manufacturers.

-He has authored more than 170 journal and conference publications and has written or contributed to eight book chapters.
+Yang has authored more than 170 journal and conference publications, and has written or contributed to eight book chapters.